-St. Joseph’s Zeppole, a dessert prepared on this festive occasion.
-Zeppole are originally from Campania but are made all over Italy.
-The base is a dough made only with water, butter, and flour, the classic choux pastry also used to make cream puffs.
-To decorate, you’ll need Pastry Cream, sour cherries, and a dusting of powdered sugar.
-The zeppole can be either fried or baked; I prefer them fried, definitely greasier but more flavorful.
+Zeppole di San Giuseppe, a pastry prepared for this celebration.
+Zeppole originate from Campania, but are made throughout Italy.
+The base is a dough made only with water, butter and flour — the classic choux pastry also used to make cream puffs.
+To decorate them you’ll need Pastry Cream, amarena cherries and a dusting of powdered sugar.
+Zeppole can be either fried or baked; I prefer them fried — richer, certainly, but more flavorful.
 A very simple recipe with few ingredients.
-All that’s left is to try it!!
+Just give it a try!!

 - Difficulty: Medium